trys/trysv4/content/blog/city-life.md

 I anticipated, and [looked forward to](/blog/moving-on/) the inevitable culture shock of coming to the city after six seemingly sheltered years in the field.
 Working in a team of 'city developers' and learning from them has been invaluable.
 But I, in hindsight naïvely, didn't expect some of the different approaches, values and opinions they've had, particularly when it came to the state of the web.

 Jake Archibald recently posted a fascinating comparison of [F1 team's web performance](https://jakearchibald.com/2019/f1-perf/), two subjects very dear to my heart.
-But it was the final thoughts that really struck me:
+But it was the final thoughts that really hit home:

 > None of the teams used any of the big modern frameworks.
 They're mostly Wordpress & Drupal, with a lot of jQuery.
 It makes me feel like I've been in a bubble in terms of the technologies that make up the bulk of the web.